dailybruin/the-stack/_posts/2017-1-10-nba-players.md

 <br>

-Admittedly, similar college production and vitals are insufficient evidence to conclude that Ball will follow in Kidd's footsteps, but the comparison does warrant some attention.
+Admittedly, similar college production and vitals are insufficient evidence to conclude that Ball will follow Kidd's footsteps, but the comparison does warrant some attention.
 If Ball does follow a similar career path as Kidd, then he may end up as one of the most successful NBA players out of UCLA.

 #### VORP of Best Year: Kidd vs UCLA Greats
 <div id='vorp-kidd-comparison-chart'></div>

 <br>
-The chart above indicates that if Ball's career is identical to Kidd's, he could end up as the 4th best player out of UCLA, as measured by Value-Over-Replacement-Player in a player's best year in the NBA.
+The chart above indicates that if Ball's career is identical to Kidd's, he could end up as the 4th best player out of UCLA (measured by VORP in a player's best NBA year).
 <br>

 ### Data Collection and Discussion of VORP